Skip to content

 How many professional titles has Hideki Matsuyama won?

-As of February 2024, Hideki Matsuyama has won 20 times as a professional, including nine wins on the PGA Tour.
+As of December 2025, Hideki Matsuyama has won 21 times as a professional, including nine wins on the PGA Tour.
 The biggest of his victories came at the Masters Tournament in 2021, claiming his first major title.
-His most recent came at one of the PGA Tour’s Signature Events – The Sentry in 2025.
+His most recent wins came in 2025, bookending the year with victories at The Sentry and the Hero World Challenge.

 Who is Hideki Matsuyama married to?